A few years ago I stopped updating my FreeBSD servers the standard way and instead follow the same method that I use in mkjail.sh

 10. Reboot

-This can mostly be scripted, which I do.
+These steps can mostly be scripted.
 I can update a server completely in a couple minutes.
 I don't know of any Linux distro that can do a major upgrade this fast.